 Dr. Karen Aucoin, Department Head

-The Department of Mathematical Sciences supports the mission of McNeese State University by offering quality programs of study in the mathematical sciences for degree and non-degree students.
-The department offers college-level courses for majors as well as college-level courses for non-majors and special courses to professionals who wish to update their knowledge in various areas of the mathematical sciences.
-The department seeks to promote and encourage scholarly activities and service from all mathematical science faculty.
+The Department of Mathematical Sciences supports the mission of McNeese State University by offering quality programs of study in the mathematical sciences.
+The department offers courses for majors, non-majors, and professionals updating their knowledge in various areas of the mathematical sciences.
+The department seeks to promote and encourage scholarly activities and service from all mathematical sciences faculty.

-The Department of Mathematical Sciences offers a Bachelor of Science in mathematical sciences degree with concentrations in mathematical physics, mathematics, mathematics education grades 6-12, physics education grades 6-12, and statistics.
-A double major is offered in computer science and mathematical sciences.
-With additional coursework, students may obtain more than one concentration.
-The Department of Mathematical Sciences also offers minors in mathematics and statistics.
+The Department of Mathematical Sciences offers a Bachelor of Science in Mathematical Sciences degree with concentrations in computational science, mathematical physics, mathematics, mathematics education grades 6-12, physics education grades 6-12, and statistics.
+A growing number of students are completing double-degrees in mathematical science and other related fields.
+The department encourages students to consider this option early in their academic careers.
+The Department of Mathematical Sciences also offers minors in applied statistics, general statistics, and mathematics.

 General education courses in the mathematical sciences are offered to meet the needs of students who do their major work in other departments of the University.

-Students majoring in mathematical sciences receive the basic preparation for work in business and industry, as well as undergraduate prerequisites for work on advanced degrees.
-The curricula also provide experiences in liberal arts.
+Students majoring in the mathematical sciences receive preparation for work in business, education, and industry, as well as undergraduate prerequisites for work on advanced degrees.

 Each student is also required to complete a capstone experience which includes taking a departmental test in the major area.